 A campaign cell defines an action executed according to defined properties for all records in a segment.
-The action is defined to accomplish a specific goal within a campaign.
+The action is defined to accomplish a specific goal in a campaign.
 For example, you can set cell properties that generate a specific text message to each male customer who purchased an Android phone.
-A cell may be set to execute at a specific time or coincident with a specific event during a campaign.
+You can set a cell to execute at a specific time or coincident with a specific event during a campaign.
 A cell also may collect response data associated with records in a segment, according to business rules defined as cell properties.